TOP

 Flexibility in technology

-Choose printer/encoders that can handle the many RF tag protocols currently in use.
+Choose printers/encoders that can handle the many RF tag protocols currently in use.
 This gives you the freedom to select the RFID tag that is most effective for each application.
-Ensure that your existing bar code labelling application can accommodate RFID data.
-RFID printer/encoder you chose can be quickly integrated into it.
-RFID tag encoding can be done fast and safely utilising printer/encoders.
+Ensure that your existing bar code labeling application can accommodate RFID data.
+The RFID printer/encoder you chose can be quickly integrated into it.
+RFID tag encoding can be done fast and safely utilizing printers/encoders.

 Print Method